EF4 framework settings

 Defer scripts loading - enable or disable defer loading of all scripts.

-Excluded scripts - list of scripts that are excluded from defer loading by default, because of script dependencies.
+Excluded scripts - list of scripts that are excluded from deferring loading by default, because of script dependencies.

-Exclude scripts - add scripts (file name or part of the path) to be excluded from defer loading.
-Each file should be added in a new line.
+Exclude scripts from deferring - add scripts (file name or part of the path) to be excluded from deferring loading.
+Each file should be added to a new line.

 Facebook Open Graph - enable the Facebook Open Graph protocol.
 It includes META tags that help your website to become a rich object for social graphs.
 This feature is related to Joomla content component.